bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 🎙️ Hi, I am Abhas.
 I interviewed at Flipkart for UI engineer 1 role at the start of 2019.

 It's already been one year from then, but I never publicly wrote about it.
 Over time, some people have asked me about the UI interview process at Flipkart.
 I have probably said that I will write back in some time, but never have.
-Really sorry for that!
-I finally got around to writing today.
+(Really sorry for that!)
+I finally got around to it today.

 **This is my effort to document the general process, while abstracting away the actual questions.**